George Kay (writer)

-George Kay is an English television writer, screenwriter, and producer.
+George Kay is an English television writer and producer.
 He is best known as the creator of the Netflix series Lupin and Criminal, the Apple TV+ thriller Hijack, and ITV's The Long Shadow.
 He has also worked on the shows Litvinenko, Stag, My Mad Fat Diary, The Hour, The Tunnel, and the first season of Killing Eve.

 Early life

-Whilst a teenage student at Wellington College, Berkshire, Kay met director Jim Field Smith, with whom he often collaborates.
+Whilst a teenage student at Wellington College, Berkshire, Kay met director Jim Field Smith, with whom he later founded Idiotlamp Productions.

 Career

 Kay began his career in non-scripted entertainment, serving as head of development at Twenty Twenty Television and head of factual at Blast!
 Films, where he co-created productions such as The Choir, Evacuation, and The Sorcerer's Apprentice.

 Kay became a full-time writer in 2009, after he won the Brit List with his feature script Good Luck Anthony Belcher.
-He went on to write episodes of The Hour for the BBC, The Tunnel for Sky, and two episodes of the first season of Killing Eve.
+He went on to write episodes of The Hour for the BBC, The Tunnel for Sky, My Mad Fat Diary for C4, and two episodes of the first season of Killing Eve.

+Kay created his first comedy series, Stag, with Field Smith.
 Whilst writing the script for Litvinenko, Kay had access to transcripts of Alexander Litvinenko's eighteen hours of deathbed interviews with the London Metropolitan Police.
 Litvinenko's widow, Marina, and the Metropolitan Police supported the production of the series.
 The show has been sold to over eighty international territories.

-Production on his Apple TV+ series The Wanted Man, starring Hugh Laurie, took place in London in May and June 2025.
+Kay created and wrote ITV's The Long Shadow, about the manhunt for the serial killer Peter Sutcliffe.
+Production on his Apple TV series The Wanted Man, starring Hugh Laurie, took place in London in May and June 2025.
+The series is set to premiere on 6 January 2027.